aws-samples/amazon-textract-a2i-dynamodb-handwritten-tabular/README.md

 ![CFNStack6](images/cfn-stack-06.png)

 This will open the Jupyter environment, think of it as a web based data science IDE if you are not familiar with it.
-You should see `textract-hand-written-a2i.ipynb` notebook.
+You should see `textract-hand-written-a2i-forms.ipynb` notebook.

-## Automate Augmentation using Notebook.
+## Jupyter Notebook
-Open `textract-hand-written-a2i.ipynb` and follow along there.
+Open `textract-hand-written-a2i-forms.ipynb` and follow along there.

 ## Security